 The recipe was originally posted in June 2019 and has been updated with new photos and video

-This recipe so good you want to definitely make a bigger batch so you can have it over and over.
-It is one of the family traditions I am continuing, to make jars of the concentrate which can be refrigerated for extended shelf life.
-Simply, stir in cold water and ice and you can make glass of delicious thirst quencher on demand.
+This recipe is so good you want to definitely make a bigger batch so you can have it over and over.
+It is one of our family traditions, to make jars of the concentrate which can be refrigerated for extended shelf life.
+Simply, stir in cold water and ice and you can make a glass of delicious thirst quencher on demand.
 You can also use the mango concentrate as a jam, or scroll down for other delicious ideas!